 Key takeaways:

-~BPA and its alternative BPS are pervasive in daily life, found in plastics, food containers, receipts, and even dust, with over 90% of people exposed to detectable levels.
+~BPA and its alternatives, BPS and BPF, are pervasive in daily life, found in plastics, food containers, receipts, and even dust.

-~ Research shows BPA disrupts hormones, increases inflammation, and impacts health conditions such as obesity, insulin resistance, and male fertility, with genetic variations influencing individual susceptibility.
+~ Research shows BPA and similar bisphenols disrupt hormones, increase inflammation, and impact health conditions such as obesity, insulin resistance, and male fertility.

 ~ Genetic variants influence how well you detoxify BPA, leaving some people more at risk than others.

-~ Reduce BPA exposure by avoiding specific sources like plastic containers and thermal receipts, while supplements and detox methods like sweating and probiotics may help reduce its effects.
+~ Reduce BPA exposure by avoiding specific sources like plastic containers and thermal receipts, while specific supplements and detox methods like sweating and probiotics may help with excretion.

 BPA and BPS: Ubiquitous Exposure to Plastics

-- Bisphenol-A is a component of some plastics (recycling symbols 3, 6, and 7).
+- Bisphenol-A is a component of some types of plastic.

 - It is considered to be an endocrine disruptor because of the similarity of the molecules to estrogen.